strontic/strontic.github.io/xcyclopedia/library/TRACERT.EXE-FEDBAC964787AD4898109A744FB6EC02.md

 ## File Scan

-* VirusTotal Detections: 0/75
+* VirusTotal Detections: 0/72
 * VirusTotal Link: https://www.virustotal.com/gui/file/743f8e8a91b2d1e0db9323109034de91a1e065242a33a90bb787a63edb860b35/detection

 ## Possible Misuse

 *The following table contains possible examples of `TRACERT.EXE` being misused.
-While `TRACERT.EXE` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `TRACERT.EXE` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --